zenitani/OpenMHD/README.md

 Usage
 -------

-1. Edit Makefile in the relevant directory.
+1. Edit Makefile in the subdirectories.
 2. Configure physical parameters in the main file (usually main.f90) and the initial configuration file (model.f90).
 3. If not found, create an output directory "data/".